Sean Elliott Bio: Wife, Kidney, Net Worth & Spurs

 This article was last updated by on

-Besides that, he served as a small forward for the Detroit Pistons for a season before going back to the Spurs.
-He was an exceptional basketballer in the NBA.
+Besides that, he served as a small forward for the Detroit Pistons for the 1993–1994 season before returning to the Spurs.

-Besides that, he is a two-time NBA All-star and a one-time NBA Champion with the Spurs.
-Likewise, the athlete broke Kareem Abdul Jabbar‘s all-time Pac-10 scoring record in college.
+He also was the athlete who broke Kareem Abdul Jabbar’s all-time Pac-10 scoring record in college.

 On top of that, he was Arizona’s all-time leading scorer and was very popular for his basketball skills.
 Not to mention, Elliott has won several awards for his contribution to collegiate basketball.

-Sean is the recipient of the John R. Wooden Award, Adolph Rupp Trophy, NABC Player of the Year, and AP Player of the Year in 1989.
-Moreover, he was named to the Consensus first-team All-American twice.
+Sean received the John R. Wooden Award, Adolph Rupp Trophy, NABC Player of the Year, and AP Player of the Year in 1989.
+Moreover, he was named to the Consensus first-team All-American twice (1988, 1989).

-Aside from that, he represented his country and the US Team in the 1986 FIBA World Championship.
-As a result, he is also a gold medalist.
+Aside from that, he won a gold medal with the US Team in the 1986 FIBA World Championship.

 Before getting into details about the former Spurs player’s life and career, here are some quick facts about him.